 It could also be classified as age discrimination.
 If the pressure on the employee was increased, and the employee felt constant pressure to retire, the workplace could be considered hostile.

-Thoughts About How to Bring up Retirement With an Older Employee
+Thoughts About How to Bring Up Retirement With an Older Employee

-Another approach you might consider using is to meet with all of your employees as a group and layout retirement options and opportunities and highlight company benefits related to retirement and time off work options.
+Another approach you might consider using is to meet with all of your employees as a group and layout retirement options and opportunities and highlight company benefits related to retirement and other time off work options.
 State that you would like as much notice as possible from any employee planning retirement or other life and career opportunities that might leave your company shorthanded.

-Disclaimer: Please note that the information provided, while authoritative, is not guaranteed for accuracy and legality.
-The site is read by a world-wide audience and employment laws and regulations vary from state to state and country to country.
+Please note that the information provided, while authoritative, is not guaranteed for accuracy and legality.
+The site is read by a worldwide audience, and employment laws and regulations vary from state to state and country to country.
 Please seek legal assistance, or assistance from State, Federal, or International governmental resources, to make certain your legal interpretation and decisions are correct for your location.
 This information is for guidance, ideas, and assistance.